 Natural rock formation "The Sphinx" along the Pipestone Creek trail at Pipestone National Monument, Minnesota:

-The high bluffs over the Mississippi River at Lake Pepin in Frontenac State Park, Minesota:
+The high bluffs over the Mississippi River at Lake Pepin in Frontenac State Park, Minnesota:

-The sacred natural rock arch doorway "In Yon Teaopa" in Frontenac State Park, Minnesota:
+Richard standing i'nside' the sacred natural rock arch "In Yon Teaopa" in Frontenac State Park, Minnesota:

 The ancient 1/4-mile-long east-west rock alignment at Blue Mounds State Park, Minnesota:

 Entering the natural rock amphitheater, viewed from the east, at Blue Mounds State Park, Minnesota: